GoogleChrome/chrome-extensions-samples/api-samples/tabCapture/README.md

 ## Implementation Notes

-Use [`tabCapture.getMediaStreamId`](https://developer.chrome.com/docs/extensions/reference/tabCapture/#method-getMediaStreamId) to capture specific tabs.
+Call [`tabCapture.getMediaStreamId()`](https://developer.chrome.com/docs/extensions/reference/tabCapture/#method-getMediaStreamId) to capture specific tabs.

-The `targetTabId` and `consumerTabId` are obtained in the Service Worker, and then passed to the receiver page through the [`tabs.sendMessage`](https://developer.chrome.com/docs/extensions/reference/tabs/#method-sendMessage) method.
+The `targetTabId` and `consumerTabId` are obtained in the Service Worker, and then passed to the receiver page through the [`tabs.sendMessage()`](https://developer.chrome.com/docs/extensions/reference/tabs/#method-sendMessage) method.

-See the [Audio recording and Screen capture guide](https://developer.chrome.com/docs/extensions/mv3/screen_capture/#audio-and-video) for a more detailed implementation.
+See the [Audio recording and screen capture guide](https://developer.chrome.com/docs/extensions/mv3/screen_capture/#audio-and-video) for a more detailed implementation.

 ## Running this extension